1953–54 Kentucky Wildcats men's basketball team

 The 1953–54 Kentucky Wildcats men's basketball team represented University of Kentucky.
 The head coach was Adolph Rupp.
 The team was a member of the Southeast Conference and played their home games at Memorial Coliseum.
-They were named national champions by the Helms Athletic Foundation.
+Kentucky ended the season ranked No. 1 in the final post-tournament AP Poll, and were additionally named national champions by the Helms Athletic Foundation.

 Season summary

-This team finished unbeaten a 25-0, and though it won the Southeastern Conference title and could have played in the NCAA tournament, it chose not to because star players Frank Ramsey, Cliff Hagan and Lou Tsioropoulos were ruled ineligible because they had already graduated.
+This team finished unbeaten 25–0, and though it won the Southeastern Conference title and could have played in the NCAA tournament, it chose not to because star players Frank Ramsey, Cliff Hagan and Lou Tsioropoulos were ruled ineligible because they had already graduated.
 That rule has since been abolished, but it prevented the Wildcats from competing for the national championship.